Chainfrog-dev/multidasher/README.md

 If you want to use MultiDasher on your own machine, we recommend a virtual box, for example using Vagrant.
 See the Vagrant Setup Instructions for a step by step guide.
 (See the [Vagrant Setup Instructions](https://github.com/Chainfrog-dev/multidasher/wiki/Vagrant-Setup-Instructions) in the Wiki for more details).

-1. Clone this repository into your working directory, for example:
+1. Log into your instance, and clone this repository into your working directory, for example:

         $ cd Git # mkdir it first if you don't have one
         $ git clone https://github.com/Chainfrog-dev/multidasher.git